cybozu-go/moco/docs/example_mysql_cluster.md

 The logs are then handled by Kubernetes.
 You can see the logs by `kubectl logs -c err-log <pod_name>` and `kubectl logs -c slow-log <pod_name>`.

-The logging containers use [Filebeat](https://www.elastic.co/beats/filebeat) to tail the rotated log files without loss.
+The logging containers use [Fluent Bit](https://fluentbit.io/) to tail the rotated log files without loss.
 This command is not included in the MySQL container image.
 You can use other log-shipping tools for exporting logs to `stdout` and/or the external log database.

-The logging containers mount several volumes including `var-log` and `tmp`.
+The logging containers mount several volumes including `var-log`.
-The two are not listed explicitly in `volumes` because they are managed by MOCO.
+`var-log` is not listed explicitly in `volumes` because they are managed by MOCO.

-The ConfigMaps used to give the configuration of Filebeat have general names, `err-filebeat-config` and `slow-filebeat-config`, because they can be shared among multiple MySQLClusters.
+The ConfigMaps used to give the configuration of Fluent Bit have general names, `err-fluent-bit-config` and `slow-fluent-bit-config`, because they can be shared among multiple MySQLClusters.

 .spec.podTemplate.spec.volumes
 ------------------------------